b33p-sh33p/bluescout/README.md

 ### todo
 :black_square_button: print data on md or html file instead of plain text

-:black_square_button: only list matches that the highlighted team is in. don't separate by match, but do sort by match (requested by teammate, will be in a separate version)
+:ballot_box_with_check: only list matches that the highlighted team is in.

+:black_square_button: don't separate by match, but do sort by match (requested by teammate, will be in a separate version)